-The test is delivered on UKCAT's behalf by Pearson Driving Assessments Limited (Pearson VUE).
-UKCAT entered into a contract with Pearson VUE regarding the development and delivery of the test in 2006 for a period of five years.
+The test is delivered on the Consortium's behalf by Pearson Driving Assessments Limited (Pearson VUE).
+The Consortium entered into a contract with Pearson VUE regarding the development and delivery of the test in 2006 for a period of five years.
 Pearson VUE has been successful in bidding for further tenders to undertake this work in 2011 and 2016.
-The new contract with Pearson VUE commenced on 1 January 2017.
+The current contract with Pearson VUE commenced on 1 January 2017.